wylie-u/Homework1/README.md

-# Homework1: Code Refractor
+Code Refractor

-This week's homework Repository deals with Website Accessibility.
-Our primary task was to edit the code in order for the webpage to become more accessible to the reader.
+My project's main focus was to tackle website accessibility and to create code that follows accessibility standards.
+I wanted to develop this webpage in a way that allows any individual to access and understand the content in which they are interacting with.
+My other main objective was to make the code accessible so that the website is optimized for search engines.

-Some of the alterations included the following:
+To make the site more accessible, I included the following in the code:
 * Alt Tags: Giving images a unique description to the reader.
-* <section> tags: Improving the source code to a semantic HTML design.
+* Use of <section> and <nav> tags: Improving the source code to a semantic HTML design.
 * Order: Improving the source code's use of H1, H2, H3 tags to ensure that the page followed a logical structure.
 * CSS:  Editing the style sheet to ensure that the updated CSS file was in sync with the updated HTML file.

-Ultimately I want to improve upon my skills as I work with new repositories but I beleive that this project was a good start.
+* Links: Built a desing in which each link functions properly.

+One of the main highlights of this project is it's organization.
+I decided to consolidate the CSS so that it was easier to read without desrupting the page's functionality.
+I also added in multiple comments within the HTML to identify specific parts of the page.

+I think I was most challenged with consolidating items and when to do so.
+I didn't want to disrupt the web pages functionality so I spent a lot of time navigating through my CSS to ensure my changes weren't effecting the web page.